julija777/julija777/README.md

 ## I persistantly grow my knowlage in Web and Mobile Development.
 ## I am working in Agile Teams, using Scrum methodology.

+#### Since 2022 I am working for AND.Digital and most of my commits are now secured in GitLab or AzureDevOps, but I like GitHub and will try my best not to abandon this account.

  <br>